sphinx-doc/sphinx/doc/usage/referencing.rst

 .. rst:role:: ref

-   To support cross-referencing to arbitrary locations in any document, the standard reST labels are used.
+   To support cross-referencing to arbitrary locations in any document, the standard reStructuredText labels are used.
    For this to work label names must be unique throughout the entire documentation.
    There are two ways in which you can refer to labels:

    * If you place a label directly before a section title, you can reference to it with ``:ref:`label-name```.
 For example::